d2s/Documentation/_posts/2018-04-10-Changelog.md

 ## MacOSX 10.14 Mojave beta

-I have installed [macOSX 10.14 Mojave](/Mojave) beta for test and compiling RsyncOSX.
+I have installed [MacOSX 10.14 Mojave beta](/Mojave) for test and compiling RsyncOSX with Xcode 10 beta.
+The Dark Mode of MacOSX Mojave is quite exiting.

 ## Version 5.3.5